Let’s look at creating and formatting a basic spreadsheet to chart the income of the various Departments within a small organization.

 Formatting the Spreadsheet

 Let’s pretty up our Worksheet just a little now by using some basic formatting techniques.
-We will not go into this too deeply, as we stated earlier in the course, we believe it is far more important to get the “guts” of the spreadsheet correct, rather than having a pretty Worksheet that does not come up with the goods, so to speak!We will use some of the options on the Formatting toolbar in this case.
-Note that all of these options are available via the Format option on the Worksheet Menu Bar.
+We will not go into this too deeply, as we stated earlier in the course, we believe it is far more important to get the “guts” of the spreadsheet correct, rather than having a pretty Worksheet that does not come up with the goods, so to speak!We will use some of the options on the Home toolbar in this case.

 Let’s give our numbers a dollar value now.